Bar & restaurants

 Jazz à Vienne offers an enhanced festival experience with ranges that are in keeping with its philosophy and values.
 The menu can be enjoyed at the Théatre Antique, as well as in the open-air food court at Cybèle.
 New, local flavours that are in line with our overarching zero waste initiative and will delight your tastebuds!

 Recipes from local chefs, beers from the Lyon region, Savoyard lemonade and iced tea, fruit juices and cordials from the Isère, artisanal ice cream from Reventin-Vaugris, Côtes du Rhône wines, artisanal charcuterie from Ampuis, fresh frîtes from the Rhône valley and local cheeses... will all delight your tastebuds!

 The chefs’ glass jar dishes - Cybèle

-Discover the glass jar dishes developed especially for Jazz à Vienne.
-The menu that will be available at the Cybèle food court this year has been designed by six chefs who have agreed to create dishes that can be served in reusable glass jars.
-This summer, enjoy twelve sweet and savoury dishes - a third of which will be vegetarian - giving pride of place to seasonal produce and the chefs’ own specialities.
+Discover the new mason jar recipes developed specially for Jazz à Vienne.
+The menu for this year’s edition of the festival has been crafted by four chefs who have devised recipes that can be served in reusable mason jars.
+This summer, enjoy eight savoury dishes - half of which are vegetarian or vegan - giving pride of place to seasonal produce and the chefs’ own specialities.